CERTCC/Vultron/docs/process_models/em/index.md

 of their knowledge of the vulnerability in the first place.
 Additional Participants usually fall into one of three categories:

+!!! note ""

--   All known Vendors of affected software SHOULD be included as Participants.
+    All known Vendors of affected software SHOULD be included as Participants.

+!!! note ""

--   Third-party Coordinators MAY be included as Participants.
+    Third-party Coordinators MAY be included as Participants.

+!!! note ""

--   Other parties MAY be included as Participants when necessary and appropriate.
+    Other parties MAY be included as Participants when necessary and appropriate.
 Examples we have observed in past cases include Deployers, subject matter experts, and government agencies with relevant regulatory oversight or critical infrastructure protection